-With the ever-evolving complexities of Sales management, your role as Sales Operations Manager is more crucial than ever to both the success of your Sales teams and the revenue growth of your organization.
-For many Sales Ops managers, one of their main priorities is to ensure optimized business processes at every point in the buyer’s journey, and each year, new technological advancements drive Sales Operations leaders like yourself to reassess their strategies and toolbox in order to adapt quickly and leverage these changes into a competitive advantage.
+With the ever-evolving complexities of Sales management, your role as Sales Operations Manager is more crucial than ever to both the success of your Sales team and the revenue growth of your organization.
+For many Sales Ops managers, one of their main priorities is to ensure optimized business processes at every point in the buyer’s journey.
+Each year, new technological advancements drive Sales Operations leaders like yourself to reassess their strategies and toolbox in order to adapt quickly and leverage these changes into a competitive advantage.
 Staying on top of the latest trends can help you guide your team and advise management on ways to maximize revenue.

 To help you out, we’ve compiled data on top sales technology and performance trends.

 In most organizations, Sales Ops managers are responsible for choosing, integrating, and managing Sales technology.
 Here are some of the current trends to keep your eye on:

 Configure Price Quote (CPQ) software is revolutionizing sales operations; it provides the ability to produce personalized quotes to customers within minutes and streamlines billing.
 60% of high-tech leaders are more likely than others to use CPQ software, and the results speak for themselves:

 - Sales processes accelerated by 13%

 CPQ users also execute day-to-day tasks faster.
 71% report completing time-consuming Requests for Proposals (RFPs) “rapidly” vs. only 42% of non-users.
 CPQ also helps with demonstrating product knowledge, generating complex quotes, and even leads to a 16% better retention rate for top salespeople.